apache/sedona/README.md

 Note: GeoSpark has been tested on Apache Spark 1.2, 1.3, 1.4, 1.5 and Apache Hadoop 2.4, 2.6.

-### Steps
+### How to use GeoSpark APIs in an interactive Spark shell (Scala)

+1. Have your Spark cluster ready.
+2. Run Spark shell with GeoSpark as a dependency.

+  `
+  ./bin/spark-shell --jars GeoSpark_Precompile_0.3_WithDependencies.jar
+  `

+3. You can now call GeoSpark APIs directly in your Spark shell!

+### How to use GeoSpark APIs in a self-contained Spark application (Scala and Java)

-1. Create your own Apache Spark project
+1. Create your own Apache Spark project in Scala or Java
-2. Download GeoSpark source code or compiled binary jar.
+2. Download GeoSpark source code or pre-compiled binary jar.
 3. Put GeoSpark source code with your own code and compile together.
-Or add GeoSpark.jar into your compilation local dependency (GeoSpark will be added to Maven central soon).
+Or add GeoSpark.jar into your local compilation dependency (GeoSpark will be added to Maven central soon).
-4. You can now use GeoSpark spatial RDDs in your Apache Spark program to store spatial data and call needed functions!
+4. You can now use GeoSpark APIs in your Spark program!
+5. Use spark-submit to submit your compiled self-contained Spark program.

 ### GeoSpark Programming Examples (Java)